Lakes Presenting Risk for Exposure to Harmful Algal Toxins

 Note - data should not be used to make statewide estimates of the percent of lakes presenting risk for exposure to cyanotoxins.

 Source of data

 1. U.S. EPA.
 2009.
 2007 National Lakes Assessment: A Collaborative Survey of the Nation’s Lakes.EPA 841-R-09-001.
 Office of Water and Office of Research and Development.
 Washington, DC.

 Data source information

-Data are from the EPA’s 2007 National Lakes Assessment: a Collaborative Survey of the Nation’s Lakes (2010).
-In this study, the EPA conducted a national survey of the condition of lakes, reservoirs and ponds, which included sampling for cyanobacteria.
+Data are from EPA’s 2007 National Lakes Assessment: a Collaborative Survey of the Nation’s Lakes (2010).
+In this study, EPA conducted a national survey of the condition of lakes, reservoirs and ponds, which included sampling for cyanobacteria.
 At each lake site, a sample was taken at a single station located at the deepest point in the lake, which would be expected to minimize the chance for false positives.
-Users may download the report and all the raw data directly from the EPA’s National Lakes Assessment website (see link below), from the table entitled “Lake Recreational Condition Estimates.”
+Users may download the report and all the raw data directly from EPA’s National Lakes Assessment website (refer to link), from the table entitled “Lake Recreational Condition Estimates.”